JettZgg/blog/articles/about-me.md

 - Email: jett.z@outlook.com
 - I like geek things
 - I love counter-strike, manga, y2k stuff also
-- I'm kinda introvert but I'm trying to learn how to communicate and keep conversation going
+- I'm kinda introvert but I'm trying to learn how to communicate
-- The main computer languages I am using now is C++ and Python
+- The main computer languages I am using now is Go and Python
 - I can speak English and Chinese